go140point6/ansible-playbooks/README.md

 ```
 git clone https://github.com/go140point6/ansible-playbooks.git
 cd ansible-playbooks
+git pull ## Over time, plays will be updated and new ones added.
+This will refresh your repo.
 ```

 STOP!
 If you haven't set up ansible according to [setup-ansible](setup-ansible.md), do it now.
 These plays are worthless if you don't setup and configure ansible specific to your environment.